Quick Answer

 Yes, preliminary quotes can change after full underwriting review.
 Insurers may pull your Motor Vehicle Report (MVR), CLUE (Comprehensive Loss Underwriting Exchange) report, or credit-based insurance score, all of which can affect the final rate.
 Always ask whether the quote you’ve received is a binding estimate or a preliminary figure before making any commitments.

-What is the average cost of car insurance in 2026?
+What is the average cost of car insurance?

-The national average cost of full coverage car insurance is approximately $2,314 per year as of 2026, according to Bankrate’s current rate data.
+The national average cost of full coverage car insurance is approximately $2,314 per year, according to Bankrate’s rate data.
 Minimum coverage averages around $627 per year.
 Rates vary significantly based on your location, driving history, vehicle type, age, and coverage selections.

 What discounts most commonly reduce car insurance premiums?